jealka/jealka.github.io/creative/README.md

 sudo LD_PRELOAD=./exploit.so ping
 ```

-We then find the `root.txt` flag under `/root`, finalizing our task of breaching the web server.
+In turn the `sh` session with root rights starts and we can find and print the `root.txt` flag under `/root`, finalizing our task of breaching the web server.

+## Miscellaneous
+Thanks to user [ssaadakhtarr](https://tryhackme.com/p/ssaadakhtarr) for creating this room.